quicwg/base-drafts/draft-ietf-quic-qpack.md

 Streams which are not needed for any current HTTP request or response.
 Such headers could be used strategically to improve performance.
-For instance, the encoder might decide to *refresh* by sending Indexed-Duplicate representations for popular header fields ({{absolute-index}}), ensuring they have small indices and hence minimal size on the wire.
+For instance, the encoder might decide to *refresh* by sending Indexed-Duplicate representations for popular header fields ({{indexed-duplicate}}), ensuring they have small indices and hence minimal size on the wire.

 # Security Considerations